iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 }
 ```

-  <h4>1.4: course information step4</h4>
+## 1.4: course information step4

 And then place the objects into an array.
-Modify the variable definitions of <i>App</i> into the following form and modify the other parts of the application accordingly:
+Modify the variable definitions of *App* into the following form and modify the other parts of the application accordingly:

 ```js
 const App = () => {